MaxSaganyuk/ExecutionComparator/README.md

 bool res = ExecutionComparator(...);
 ```

-Where you function names are parameters.
+Where your functions to check (or lambdas) are parameters.

 The function can be used both at runtime and at compile time.
-To use at compile time all functions which executions will be compared has to be `constexpr`
+To use at compile time all callables which executions will be compared have to be `constexpr`

 ```cpp
 constexpr bool res = ExecutionComparator(...);